walkeratmind/islingtonTask/README.md

 ## Features

-- good data validation and response
+- Validation on routine creation for conflict routine (see bottom), and blank data
 - use of `@ControllerAdvice` for global validation message
 - use of liquibase for database migration and seeding data
 - Follows Rest API priciples